Sessile: A flower without a stalk. Example-Achyranthes

 Basifixed: - Filament attached to the base of the anther.
 E.g:- Mustard.

 Adnate: - Filament attached to the anther throughout its length.
-E.g:-Michelia.
+E.g:-

 Versatile: - Filament attached to the back of the anther at a point only.
 E.g:- Grasses.